 How do I decide on the menu?

 Take a look at our menu and let us know what appeals most to you.
-We can help you pull a menu together based on that.
-We will also use that to help put a tasting menu together for you.
-We are very open and flexible to menus and will always be honest about what is realistic to do for the amount of people you are having and your budget.
+We can help you pull a cohesive event menu together based on your choices, as well as a tasting menu.
+We are very flexible with our menus and will always be honest about what choices will work with your number of guests and budget.

 How do I order for children?